JGalego/Phyton/README.md

 - `printt` → `print`
 - `prrint` → `print`

-⚠️ **Note:** Fuzzy matching is disabled by default to ensure predictable behavior.
-It may occasionally make incorrect assumptions about what you meant.
+⚡ **Note:** Fuzzy matching is disabled by default for predictable behavior.
+Use `--fuzzy` to enable advanced spelling correction.

 ## Examples